The Ceramics Lab

 Photo Lab

-The analogue printing facilities include two analogue film processing rooms, two large Black and White analogue printing Bays, nine analogue Color printing checkout rooms, a 52" color (type ra-4) print processor, and the Mural Room which houses an 8" x 10" horizontal closed loop color enlarger.
+The analogue printing facilities include two analogue film processing rooms, two large black & white analogue printing bays, nine analogue color printing checkout rooms, a 52" color (type ra-4) print processor, and the Mural Room which houses an 8" x 10" horizontal closed loop color enlarger.
 The Photo Cage additionally manages a classroom, lighting studio, and copy room.

 The digital imaging instructional and production areas of the Photo Lab are specifically designed as visually neutral environments with specialized lighting to provide for optimum viewing and evaluating of color.
 There are ten student production workstations, which provide scanning, post-process editing and output capabilities.
 The digital production areas are available during the academic year upon completion of mandatory orientations and any applicable technical tutorials.